Business

 Bushfire-prone zones BAL-rated steel/aluminium Ember and radiant heat resistance

-For attached garages — where the garage shares a wall with the living area — insulation becomes an energy efficiency priority.
-Many 2025 garage doors now come with integrated insulation to help regulate temperature, especially helpful in areas like Melbourne or Canberra where winter bites, making the garage a far more comfortable spot to use as a gym, workshop, home office, or teenage retreat.
+For attached garages — where the garage shares a wall with your living area — insulation becomes an energy efficiency priority.
+Many 2025 garage doors come with integrated insulation to help regulate temperature, which matters in Melbourne or Canberra where winter is genuinely cold and a garage doubling as a gym, workshop, or home office needs to be usable year-round.

-The cost premium for an insulated door is typically 20–30% over a non-insulated equivalent, but for an attached garage in a climate-variable city, the payback period through reduced heating and cooling costs can be meaningful.
-For a full analysis of R-values, insulation types, and energy savings, see our guide on Insulated Garage Doors in Australia: R-Value, Energy Savings & Climate Suitability.
+The cost premium for an insulated door is typically 20–30% over a non-insulated equivalent, but for an attached garage in a climate-variable city, the payback through reduced heating and cooling costs can be real.
+For a full analysis of R-values, insulation types, and energy savings, see our guide on Insulated Garage Doors in Australia: R-Value, Energy Savings & Climate Suitability).

 One of the most common planning mistakes is budgeting for the door alone.
-A complete, installed, automated garage door system has three cost components that must be accounted for together.
+A complete, installed, automated garage door system has three cost components, and all three need to be factored in from the start.

 Configuration Supply + Install Range (AUD)